rstacruz/stylelint-rscss/README.md

 # stylelint-rscss

-> Validate CSS (and Sass, Less, SugarSS) to RSCSS conventions
+> Validate CSS (and Sass, Less, SugarSS) to RSCSS conventions - WIP :warning:

 stylelint-rscss is a plugin for [stylelint] to validate your code against [RSCSS] conventions.